Biography - 108 Words

 When Hughes moved to Belsize Park in 1985 he went back to painting on canvas but in oils.
 In pictures like Self-criticism he began to look at the relation between representation and reality.
 He re-examined the rich vein of the old Sticking-out Room of twenty years earlier, he explored reverse perspective, shaped boards and used all kinds of imagery.

 In 1987 Patrick married his third wife, the historian and writer, Dr. Diane Atkinson.
 Together they moved to 72 Great Eastern Street, Hoxton, where they live today above his studio.
 Every weekday, through the large plate glass windows, Patrick can be seen with his team of studio assistants painting his reverspectives.

 “From 1959 to 1989 I spent most of my time as an artist thinking about what I should do and how I should do it; and a small amount of time actually doing it.
 When I started making the reverspectives in 1990 more time was spent doing the art, because it was more laborious to construct and paint in the illusionistic way - works could take up to six months to make.
 The process changed and speeded up when I started using a computer to do the geometry.

-I can see now from the perspective of fifty-five years making art that in the first half of my career I was interested in showing people the absurdity of life, but in the second half, with my reverspective three-dimensional paintings, I let people experience this paradox for themselves (just as a good teacher should).
+I can see now from the perspective of sixty years making art that in the first half of my career I was interested in showing people the paradox of life, but in the second half, with my reverspective three-dimensional paintings, I let people experience this paradox for themselves (just as a good teacher should).
 Another way of looking at the career is that my early work was poetic and my later work prosaic.” - Patrick Hughes